ARMmbed/mbed-os-5-docs/docs/tools/IDE/updating_firmware.md

 - Create an update image:

-   - **Publish Firmware Update**: Build your program, then upload it to your Pelion Device Management account, so you can use it as a firmware update.
+   - **Publish Firmware Update**: Build your program, and then upload it to your Pelion Device Management account, so you can use it as a firmware update.
 This build does not include the certificates or the bootloader.

    This stage also creates a manifest for the update and asks for your private key to sign the manifest.